chezyio/SC4061/README.md

 -   In Prewitt's kernel:
     -   Rows of -1, 0 and 1 help to identiy horizontal jumps
     -   Columns of -1, 0 and 1 help to identify vertical jumps
-    -   Apply both to find vboth jumps
+    -   Apply both to find both jumps
 -   Kernel size is usually odd number (3x3, 5x5, etc)
     -   Middle value is for the differnce calculated
     -   In row level kernel, vertical for derivative and horizontal for average